mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Logging into RTL

-Ride the Lightning is a Lightning wallet and node management tool accessible via a web interface, and is built into myNode.
+Ride the Lightning is a Lightning wallet and node management tool accessible via a web interface, and is built into MyNode.
 RTL is a creation of Suheb/saubyk, and complete information can be found at [Github](https://github.com/ride-the-lightning/RTL).
 The developer can be contacted via Twitter at: [@Suheb__](https://twitter.com/Suheb__) [@RTL_App](https://twitter.com/RTL_app).

-You can use RTL from any browser that is able to access your myNode installation.
+You can use RTL from any browser that is able to access your MyNode installation.

 Once a Lightning wallet [has been created](/lightning/create) on your device, the RTL app will be available via a button on the home page.